Potential National Hockey League expansion: Hamilton

 Under NHL rules, an expansion or relocation of a team to Hamilton could potentially be blocked by the Buffalo Sabres or the Toronto Maple Leafs, because TD Coliseum, the likely venue for a Hamilton NHL team, is located less than 50 mi from the Sabres' and the Leafs' home arenas.
 Roughly 15% of the Sabres' business comes from residents of the area of Ontario between Hamilton and Buffalo, and the Sabres or the Leafs could require "an enormous indemnification payment" to allow an additional team to be established within a 50-mile radius.
 An unnamed bidder made a bid for the Sabres in February 2011, offering $259 million for the team to move it out of Buffalo, which would either mean the team would relocate to Hamilton or it would clear the way for another team to make such a move.
 The bid was rejected in favor of an offer from Terry Pegula, who planned to keep the team in Buffalo.
 Relocation to Kitchener–Waterloo would avoid the territorial rights compensation as it is more than 50 mi from Buffalo and Toronto.

+In 2025, a century after the Tigers left, the Hamilton and District Labour Council launched a campaign calling for the NHL to apologize for the relocation of the team, with one of the potential goals being the return of the league to the city.
+In 2026, the Professional Women's Hockey League placed PWHL Hamilton in the city.